 Need a swift kick of motivation?
-Give this list of swim quotes a look the next time you feel your motivation sagging in the pool.
+Give this list of swimming quotes a look the next time you feel your motivation sagging in the pool.
 Let’s do this.

 As athletes we all have days where the last thing we want to do is go down to the pool, strap up, and pound out 5,000 meters.

-While the following might not cure injury or illness, the list of motivational swimming quotes outlined in this post are designed to help you curb the biggest practice-killer of them all… insufficient motivation.
+While the following might not cure injury or illness, the list of motivational swimming quotes outlined in this post is designed to help you curb the biggest practice-killer of them all… insufficient motivation.

-Without further ado, here are 10 quotes (plus some thoughts of my own on selection and interpretation) to get you fired up for your next practice/competition–
+Without further ado, here are 10 quotes (plus some thoughts of my own on selection and interpretation, as well as related quotes from some of the best swimmers on the planet) to get you fired up for your next practice/competition–

 1. “I Only Fear Not Trying.”